LuanMaqs/LuanMaqs/README.md

 ### Hello, wellcome to my profile.

-A backend developer passionate about what he does
+- A backend developer passionate about what he does

-- 🔭 I am currently looking for an internship
+- 🔭 Looking for my first role as a developer
-- 🌱 I’m currently learning SalesForce
+- 🌱 Currently learning Salesforce Development (Apex, LWC, Flows, Automation), nodeJS and express
-- 👨‍🎓 Studying Internet Systems at FATEC
+- 📍 Based in Portugal
+- 💬 Open to collaborate on Salesforce and backend projects
+- 👨‍💻 All of my projects are available here: [GitHub repositories](https://github.com/LuanMaqs?tab=repositories)
+- ⚡ Fun fact: studying technology changed my life

 ---